-Paper For Water has quickly blossomed into a community project.
-In our Dallas and North Texas community, over 1,000 people have been taught how to fold origami, and approximately 3,000 people have learned about the world water crisis.
-While working to bring clean water to the developing world, we discovered that there are many people here in the United States who are also “thirsty” — thirsty for meaning.
+Paper for Water is a grass roots movement that began in Dallas and North Texas communities.
+Thousands of people have been taught the art of origami, and about the world water crisis.
+While working to bring clean water to the developing world, we discovered that there are many people here in the United States who are also “Thirsty” — Thirsty for meaning.

-There are “thirsty” individuals we have worked with at Letot Center, a youth detention center, who have for the first time found an opportunity to do something worthwhile with their lives.
-They experience that their kindness to someone halfway around the world cannot be repaid.
-And it is these youth in detention, many classified as adults and bound for the state penitentiary, who are saving lives and allowing children to go to school.
-It is empowering and, in their own words, satisfying for these youths who have felt like they have reached a dead-end in their lives to make a positive difference.
+We believe that absolutely everyone can make a difference.
+An example of this are the inmates at the Letot Center, a youth detention center, who for the first time found an opportunity to do something worthwhile for others.
+They experienced that their kindness to someone halfway around the world could not be repaid.
+These youth in detention, many classified as adults and bound for the state penitentiary, were saving lives and allowing children to go to school.
+It is empowering for these youths who have felt like they have reached a dead-end in their lives to make a positive difference.

 Learning to Give

-After working with children for six years, Paper For Water realized that we were informally teaching them how to become entrepreneurs and philanthropists.
-Our young volunteers are currently educated on the world water crises; they are then equipped with the means to make a difference, in our case creating beautiful, handmade origami ornaments that will be sold, and they learn about selling and marketing.
-We believe a world in which children feel more ownership in creating change will be a better world to live in.
+Our young volunteers are currently educated on the world water crises; they are then equipped with the means to make a difference, We believe a world in which children feel more ownership in creating change.

-When they are born, children have a desire to help.
+Children have a strong desire to help.
 Too often this desire isn’t nurtured.
-Paper For Water is introducing kids to use their talents and skills to make a difference.
-Paper For Water helps children learn how using their passion to act and serve can create change.
-Years of hands-on experience have helped us understand how to work children in a way that meets the needs for intentionally teaching young minds about the importance of philanthropy and business preparation.
+Paper for Water encourages kids to use their talents and skills to make a difference.
+Paper for Water helps children learn to use their passion to act and serve to create change.
+Our volunteer opportunities promote public speaking, event planning, fundraising and entrepreneurship skills.

-As previously mentioned, Paper For Water has raised over $1,500,000 and helped fund over 160 water projects in 14 countries.
-We did this through the support of our local volunteers, including over 1,000 people trained in the art of folding origami.
-Because of their dedication, over 48,000 people now will not be sick from the unclean water, and thousands of children now have time to go to school instead of hauling water all day.
+Paper for Water provides life changing clean water and sanitation to over 100,000 people every day through the support of our volunteers and donors.They will no longer be sick from the unclean water, and thousands of children now have time to go to school instead of hauling water all day.

 Sound and Responsible Financial Policies